percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-04-01).md

 Version 0.9.0 introduces the following changes:

 !!! warning
-    Before installing Percona Everest version 0.9.0, ensure that you have uninstalled any previous versions by running the `uninstall everestctl` command.
+    To install Percona Everest version 0.9.0, make sure to uninstall any previous versions by running the `everestctl uninstall` command.

 ## Release highlights